airshipit/pegleg/docs/source/authoring_strategy.rst

 Global Catalogue Documents
 --------------------------

-`Deckhand`_'s layering functionality can be utilized in several ways, but AIC site definitions will use a 'catalogue' approach.
+`Deckhand`_'s layering functionality can be utilized in several ways, i.e site definitions.
 At the ``global`` layer there will be several documents providing different configurations for an object or service.
 Each of these will be abstract documents.
 They can be incorporated into a particular site definition by creating a concrete child document in the ``site`` layer that selects the correct ``global`` parent.
 The child can then do further customization on the configuration if needed.

-As a best practice, ``global`` level documents using the catalogue pattern should utilize the layering labels ``component`` and ``configuration`` to provide a consistent method for children documents select the correct parent.
+As a best practice, ``global`` level documents using the catalog pattern should utilize the layering labels ``component`` and ``configuration`` to provide a consistent method for children documents select the correct parent.
 The below example shows a set  of documents for two configuration options for